 The financial statements have been prepared using the historical cost convention.
-However, each Fund is an investment entity, other than Ninepoint-TEC Private Credit Fund and Ninepoint-TEC Private Credit Fund II, and primarily all financial assets and financial liabilities are measured at fair value in accordance with IFRS.
+However, each Fund is an investment entity and primarily all financial assets and financial liabilities are measured at fair value in accordance with IFRS.

 The financial statements are presented in Canadian dollars, which is each Fund's functional currency, except for the financial statements of Ninepoint-Monroe U.S. Private Debt Fund, which are presented in U.S. dollars, which is that Fund's functional currency.